 Beat the Press is Dean Baker's commentary on economic reporting.
 He is a Senior Economist at the Center for Economic and Policy Research (CEPR).
-To never miss a post, subscribe to a weekly email roundup of Beat the Press.
+To never miss a post, subscribe to a weekly email highlighting the latest Beat the Press posts.

 Please also consider supporting the blog on Patreon.

 Today's target is the usually astute Ryan Avent.
 Writing in the Economist, Ryan tells readers: